ItsSkynet/capacitor-jitsimeet-plugin/README.md

 # Capacitor Jitsi Meet
 ## Development starts May 1st, 2025
-Update: Development will resume on May 15th, 2025

 A plugin that enables Ionic Capacitor to access Jitsi Meet Conferences for iOS and Android.